particle-iot/thatconf-workshop-2019/content/docs/ch3.md

 ### The Particle Device Cloud API

-Behind the scenes, every interface that Particle provides to work with devices, from the console, to mobile apps, SDKs, and the CLI talks through a RESTful Device Cloud API, which you can also call yourself, directly.
+Behind the scenes, every interface that Particle provides to work with devices, from the Console, to mobile apps, SDKs, and the CLI, they all talk through a RESTful Device Cloud API.
+You can even call yourself, directly.

 _The next few steps assume you have cURL installed on your machine.
 If you don't have this command-line utility on your machine, you can download and install it [here](https://curl.haxx.se/download.html) or use a GUI-based tool like [Postman](https://www.getpostman.com/)._